Can 3M Company (MMM) Remain Competitive?

-3M Company (NYSE:MMM) went down by -6.38% from its latest closing price compared to the recent 1-year high of $175.25.
-The company’s stock price has collected -5.32% of loss in the last five trading sessions.
-The Wall Street Journal reported 2 hours ago that 3M to Cut 2,500 Jobs Following Weak Earnings Report
+3M Company (NYSE:MMM) went up by 1.50% from its latest closing price compared to the recent 1-year high of $172.12.
+The company’s stock price has collected -4.48% of loss in the last five trading sessions.
+MarketWatch.com reported on 12/21/22 that 3M will stop making harmful PFAS found in hundreds of household items — what are ‘forever chemicals’?

 Is It Worth Investing in 3M Company (NYSE :MMM) Right Now?